Intravenous (IV) Equipment Market

 Intravenous (IV) Equipment Market Recent Developments

-In 2017, BD launched a new IV medication safety solution at the European Association of Hospital Pharmacists (EAHP, Cannes) congress to improve patient safety.
-This product is designed to prevent medication administration errors.
+- In 2017, BD introduced a new IV medication safety solution at the European Association of Hospital Pharmacists (EAHP, Cannes) congress aimed at enhancing patient safety.
+The innovative product is specifically designed to prevent medication administration errors and support safer clinical practices in hospital environments.

-In October 2017, ICU Medical, Inc. acquired Pfizer's Hospira infusion systems (HIS, U.S.) business segment with a comprehensive portfolio of complete IV therapy from pumps to solutions.
+- In October 2017, ICU Medical, Inc. acquired Pfizer's Hospira Infusion Systems (HIS, U.S.) business segment, featuring a comprehensive portfolio of complete IV therapy products ranging from infusion pumps to intravenous solutions.
+This strategic acquisition enhanced ICU Medical’s overall IV therapy offerings and strengthened its presence in the global healthcare market.

 Intravenous (IV) Equipment Market Segment Analysis

-In this report, the Intravenous (IV) Equipment Market has been segmented by Type, and Geography.
+In this report, the Intravenous (IV) Equipment Market has been segmented by Product Type, End User and Geography.

 Infusion Pumps